-1 (2) prohibit, penalize, or otherwise discourage a 2 depository institution from providing financial serv- 3 ices to a marijuana-related business; 4 (3) recommend, incentivize, or encourage a de- 5 pository institution not to offer financial services to 6 an person, or to downgrade or cancel the financial 7 services offered to an person solely because- 8 (A) the person is a manufacturer or pro- 9 ducer of marijuana; 10 (B) the person is the owner, operator, or 11 an employee of a marijuana-related business; 12 (C) the person later becomes an owner, op- 13 erator, or employee of a marijuana-related busi- 14 ness; or 15 (D) the depository institution was not 16 aware that the person is the owner, operator, or 17 an employee of a marijuana-related business; or 18 (4) take any adverse or corrective supervisory 19 action on a loan to an owner, operator, or employee 20 of- 21 (A) a marijuana-related business solely be- 22 cause the owner, operator, or employee is an 23 owner, operator, or employee of a marijuana-re- 24 lated business; or
+1 (2) prohibit, penalize, or otherwise discourage a 2 depository institution from providing financial serv- 3 ices to a marijuana-related business; 4 (3) recommend, incentivize, or encourage a de- 5 pository institution not to offer financial services to 6 a person, or to downgrade or cancel the financial 7 services offered to a person solely because- 8 (A) the person is a manufacturer or pro- 9 ducer of marijuana; 10 (B) the person is the owner, operator, or 11 an employee of a marijuana-related business; 12 (C) the person later becomes an owner, op- 13 erator, or employee of a marijuana-related busi- 14 ness; or 15 (D) the depository institution was not 16 aware that the person is the owner, operator, or 17 an employee of a marijuana-related business; or 18 (4) take any adverse or corrective supervisory 19 action on a loan to an owner, operator, or employee 20 of- 21 (A) a marijuana-related business solely be- 22 cause the owner, operator, or employee is an 23 owner, operator, or employee of a marijuana-re- 24 lated business; or

 1 (B) real estate or equipment that is leased 2 to a marijuana-related business solely because 3 the owner or operator of the real estate or 4 equipment leased the real estate or equipment 5 to a marijuana-related business.

-6 (c) PROHIBITION ON DENYING MASTER ACCOUNTS 7 TO DEPOSITORY INSTITUTIONS BECAUSE OF MARIJUANA-8 RELATED FUNDS.-Notwithstanding any other provision 9 of law, the Board of Governors of the Federal Reserve 10 System may not deny a master account to a depository 11 institution solely on the basis that the depository institu-12 tion accepts deposits of funds from marijuana-related businesses.
-13
+6 (c) Prohibition on Denying Master Accounts 7 TO DEPOSITORY INSTITUTIONS BECAUSE OF MARIJUANA 8 RELATED FUNDS.-Notwithstanding any other provision 9 of law, the Board of Governors of the Federal Reserve 10 System may not deny a master account to a depository 11 institution solely on the basis that the depository institu- 12 tion accepts deposits of funds from marijuana-related 13 businesses.
+14 (d) Protections Under Federal Law.- 15 (1) Investigation and prosecution.-A de- 16 pository institution that provides financial services 17 to a marijuana-related business, or the officers, di- 18 rectors, and employees of that business, shall be im- 19 mune from Federal criminal prosecution or inves- 20 tigation for providing those services.
+21 (2) Federal Criminal Law.-A depository in- 22 stitution that provides financial services to a mari- 23 juana-related business, or the officers, directors, and 24 employees of that business, shall not be subject to 25 a criminal penalty under any Federal law solely for

-14 (d) PROTECTIONS UNDER FEDERAL LAW.-

-15 (1) INVESTIGATION AND PROSECUTION.-A de-16 pository institution that provides financial services 17 to a marijuana-related business, or the officers, di-18 rectors, and employees of that business, shall be im-19 mune from Federal criminal prosecution or inves-20 tigation for providing those services.

-(2) FEDERAL CRIMINAL LAW.-A depository institution that provides financial services to a marijuana-related business, or the officers, directors, and employees of that business, shall not be subject to a criminal penalty under any Federal law solely for providing those services or for further investing any income derived from such services.

-3 (3)FORFEITURE.-A depository institution 4 that has a legal interest in the collateral for a loan 5 made to an owner, operator, or employee of a mari-6 juana-related business, or to an owner or operator of 7 real estate or equipment that is leased to a mari-8 juana-related business, shall not be subject to crimi-9 nal, civil, or administrative forfeiture of that legal 10 interest pursuant to any Federal law for providing 11 such loan.

-(e) RULE OF CONSTRUCTION.-Nothing in this section requires a depository institution to provide financial services to a marijuana-related business.
+1 providing those services or for further investing any 2 income derived from such services.
+3 FORFEITURE.-A depository institution 4 that has a legal interest in the collateral for a loan 5 made to an owner, operator, or employee of a mari-6 juana-related business, or to an owner or operator of 7 real estate or equipment that is leased to a mari-8 juana-related business, shall not be subject to crimi-9 nal, civil, or administrative forfeiture of that legal 10 interest pursuant to any Federal law for providing 11 such loan.
+12 (e) Rule of Construction.-Nothing in this sec-13 tion requires a depository institution to provide financial 14 services to a marijuana-related business.
 15 SEC.
-205. REQUIREMENTS FOR FILING SUSPICIOUS ACTIV-

-16 ITY REPORTS.

-17 (a) DEFINITION.-In this section, the term "deposit18 account records"-

-(1) means account ledgers, signature cards, certificates of deposit, passbooks, corporate resolutions authorizing accounts in the possession of the depository institution, and other books and records of the depository institution, including records maintained by computer, which relate to the depository institution's deposit taking function; and
+205. REQUIREMENTS FOR FILING SUSPICIOUS ACTIV-16 ITY REPORTS.
+17 (a) Definition.-In this section, the term "deposit account records"- 18 19 (1) means account ledgers, signature cards, cer-20 tificates of deposit, passbooks, corporate resolutions 21 authorizing accounts in the possession of the deposi-22 tory institution, and other books and records of the 23 depository institution, including records maintained 24 by computer, which relate to the depository institu-25 tion's deposit taking function; and